 - Electrode Placement The current standard of care for the placement of the DBS electrodes requires the patient to be awake during surgery, in order to verify proper placement.
-Since our ClearPoint system provides real-time visualization of the placement, patients can be asleep during the procedure, which we believe will drive growth in the number of potential procedures.
+Our ClearPoint system can provide real-time visualization of the placement, which we believe will drive growth in the number of potential procedures.
 Both St. Jude Medical (now part of Abbott Laboratories) and Boston Scientific received FDA clearances for new DBS systems and both have received conditional FDA clearance for use of these systems in an MRI setting for the treatment of epilepsy.
-Abbott Laboratories began marketing the Infinity® DBS system in 2017 and Boston Scientific launched the VerciseTM Deep Brain Stimulation System in 2018.DBS is used to treat the symptoms of Parkinson's Disease, a degenerative condition that affects more than one million people in the United States and 10 million people worldwide.
+Abbott Laboratories began marketing the Infinity ® DBS system in 2017 and Boston Scientific launched the VerciseTM Deep Brain Stimulation System in 2018.
+DBS is used to treat the symptoms of Parkinson's Disease, a degenerative condition that affects more than one million people in the United States and 10 million people worldwide.
 DBS works by stimulating a targeted region of the brain through implanted leads that are powered by a device called an implantable pulse generator.
-We estimate 12,500 Parkinson's disease and essential tremor patients per year are potential candidates for the implantation of deep brain stimulation electrodes utilizing our ClearPoint system.
-In addition, patients suffering from essential tremor, dystonia, obsessive compulsion disorder or severe depression may create additional potential procedure opportunities. - Laser ablation of the hippocampus Currently, approximately 260,000 people suffer from drug treatment resistant Epilepsy.
-We estimate laser ablation of the hippocampus and amygdala, a small structure in the brain that may serve as the foci of certain types of epileptic seizures, is a viable therapeutic option for approximately 28,000 patients annually. - Brain tumor biopsy and laser ablation For smaller, harder to reach brain tumors or those near critical structures (the brain stem or large blood vessels), navigating the surgical field so that the biopsy needle reaches the brain tumor and accurately acquires a representative sample of the tumor is paramount.
-For small, deep-seated tumors, navigating the laser ablation device to the exact target is challenging and necessary to avoid the inadvertent destruction of healthy brain tissue.
-We estimate these brain tumor applications represent the potential for approximately 15,000 procedures per year. - Direct drug delivery in the brain The blood-brain barrier prevents large-molecule, and nearly all small-molecule, neurotherapeutics from reaching the brain.
-Several pharmaceutical and biotech companies are developing methods to deliver a wide variety of molecules, genes or proteins to targeted brain tissue or structures that would need to bypass the blood-brain barrier, which may enable the development of treatments for Parkinson's disease, Huntington's disease and certain types of cancers.
-If our ClearPoint system were to become the standard approach to local drug delivery in the brain, we believe the impact on our financial performance could be significant.
-However, these treatments are subject to FDA-mandated clinical trial requirements, which are expensive and time consuming to conduct, and thus, it is too early in the development cycle to estimate the potential of, and our ability to capitalize on, this market opportunity with a reasonable amount of certainty.
+We estimate 6,000 Parkinson's disease and essential tremor patients per year are potential candidates for the implantation of deep brain stimulation electrodes utilizing our ClearPoint system.
+In addition, patients suffering from essential tremor, dystonia, obsessive compulsion disorder or severe depression may create additional potential procedure opportunities. - Brain tumor biopsy For smaller, harder to reach brain tumors or those near critical structures (the brain stem or large blood vessels), navigating the surgical field so that the biopsy needle reaches the brain tumor and accurately acquires a representative sample of the tumor is paramount.
+For small, deep-seated tumors, navigating a device to the exact target is challenging and necessary to avoid the inadvertent destruction of healthy brain tissue.
+We estimate brain tumor applications represent the potential for approximately 15,000 procedures per year. - Gene therapy and drug delivery in the brain The blood-brain barrier prevents large-molecule, and nearly all small-molecule, neurotherapeutics from reaching the brain.
+Several pharmaceutical and biotech companies are developing methods to deliver a wide variety of molecules, genes or proteins to targeted brain tissue or structures that would need to bypass the blood-brain barrier, which may enable the development of treatments for rare single-gene pediatric disorders, such as AADC Deficiency, Friedreich's Ataxia and Angelman Syndrome, as well as adult disorders including Parkinson's disease, Huntington's disease and certain types of cancers, such as Glioblastoma.
+The potential addressable market by 2025 for these indications is estimated to be more than 300,000 patients worldwide and \$1.5 billion.
+If our ClearPoint system and SmartFlow cannula become approved and become the standard approach to local drug delivery in the brain, we believe the impact on our financial performance, could be significant.
+However, these treatments are subject to FDA-mandated clinical trial requirements, which are expensive and time consuming to conduct.
+Nonetheless, several of our biologics and drug delivery customers are pursuing these clinical trials and believe that the first gene therapy submissions may be reviewed by regulatory authorities throughout 2021.
+This said, it is early in the development cycle to estimate the potential of, and our ability to capitalize on, this market opportunity with a reasonable amount of certainty.